netascode/terraform-provider-fmc/docs/resources/port_group.md

 page_title: "fmc_port_group Resource - terraform-provider-fmc"
 subcategory: "Objects"
 description: |-
-  This resource can manage a PORT Group.
+  This resource can manage a Port Group.
 ---

 # fmc_port_group (Resource)

-This resource can manage a PORT Group.
+This resource can manage a Port Group.

 ## Example Usage